-Stylish new Nissan Juke rival pushes for class leadership
+Stylish compact crossover aims for class leadership

-- Stylish design
+- Striking exterior design

-- Lots of kit on offer
+- Lots of standard equipment

-- Impressive levels of space
+- Impressive amount of space

-- No Cupra version announced (yet)
+- No Cupra planned (yet)

 Bigger dimensions means more space inside

-The Arona measures up at 79mm longer and 99mm higher than the Ibiza, giving it a more SUV-like feel from behind the wheel.
+The Arona measures 79mm longer and 99mm higher than the Ibiza, giving it a more SUV-like feel from behind the wheel.
 Drivers will benefit from easy access to the front and rear seats, plus a raised-up, commanding driving position (the driver’s seat has been raised by 52mm over the Ibiza) offering a greater view of the road.

-Five different engines on offer
+Five engines on offer

-Those who prefer diesel power can choose a 1.6-litre turbodiesel motor, in 95 or 115hp form.
-Gearbox options include a five- and six-speed manuals, plus a seven-speed DSG automatic transmission available on the 115hp petrol and 95hp diesel.
+Those who prefer diesel power can choose a 1.6-litre TDI turbodiesel motor, in 95 or 115hp form.
+Gearbox options include five- and six-speed manuals, plus a seven-speed DSG automatic transmission available on the 115hp petrol and 95hp diesel.

 Big car levels of equipment available

-Up to 68 different colour schemes
+Up to 68 colour schemes